wesselbaum/class-sort/README.md

 This project is meant to sort class attributes in a html file for better readability.

-In current version no files will be overwritten, but a file with extension '_sorted.html' will be put next to the original one.
-In next versions this will be changed, when I can confirm the functionality the way this tool is meant to deliver.

 ## Installation

   `npm install -g class-sort`